Changing or leaving your course

 There's no obligation for you to complete a course you've started.
 However, before you officially state your intention to leave, you should continue attending your lectures and seminars.
 If you change your mind and decide to stay, you'll regret missing classes and may suffer in terms of handing in assignments and sitting exams.

-When you withdraw from your studies, you'll be liable to pay either a percentage or the entirety of your tuition fees, and you'll stop being eligible for maintenance payments.
-You will also no longer qualify for student accommodation, and you'll have to start paying council tax.
+When you withdraw from your studies, you'll be liable to pay either a percentage or the entirety of your tuition fees, and you'll stop being eligible for maintenance loan payments with immediate effect.
+These funds will also likely need to be repaid.

 For instance, if you: